Vanderbilt men's tennis doubleheader against Marquette and Belmont.

 Bio: Entering his tenth season as head coach of Vanderbilt's men's tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
 The team's rise has come as Duvenhage has crafted what is considered one of the hardest working and most respected programs in the country.

-After missing the NCAA Tournament in his initial season with the Commodores in 2006, Duvenhage has guided Vanderbilt to the tournament six of the past seven seasons.
-Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament in 2010, 2011, 2012 and 2013.
+After missing the NCAA Tournament in his initial season with the Commodores in 2006, Duvenhage has guided Vanderbilt to the tournament seven of the past eight seasons.
+Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament in 2010, 2011, 2012, 2013, and 2014.

 The 2013 season went down as the most successful in Duvenhage's first eight seasons.
 The team finished with a record of 18-11 and made it all the way to the Sweet 16 of the NCAA Championships before falling to the top-ranked UCLA Bruins.
 The Commodores finished the season ranked No. 15 by the ITA, their highest ranking since finishing No. 2 during the 2003 season.
 Vanderbilt's 18 wins and Sweet 16 appearance were also season bests, dating back to that same '03 squad.
 One year after sitting out due to injury, redshirt junior Ryan Lipman became Duvenhage's first ITA All-American, and first for VU since Chad Harris and Bobby Reynolds in 2003.
 Along with Lipman, Gonzalez Austin and Kris Yee each earned All-SEC accolades.